SteGala/REAR-data-models/README.md

      - [DB](#ServiceType-DB)
    - [Sensor](#Sensor)

+In the following we represent some examples of JSON, you can find the original JSON schemas [here](https://github.com/SteGala/REAR-data-models/tree/master/models/schemas).

 ## Flavor

 The Flavor data model wraps the FlavorType and contains informations shared among all the different FlavorTypes.